parkjunkil/ZeoDiff/README.md

 [Baekjun Kim](https://github.com/good4488) attributed for the data prepartion process and provided useful discussion.

-The DDPM codebase and many utility functions are adapted from the hugging face [link](https://huggingface.co/blog/annotated-diffusion)
+The DDPM codebase and many utility functions are adapted from the [hugging face](https://huggingface.co/blog/annotated-diffusion)